Establishing Employee Buy-In: What You Need to Know to Get the Team Onboard

 Whether you are a carrot or stick person and you probably should be a bit of both, you will need to convince these people and convince them well.
 They may need multiple forms of input to understand the necessity of your undertaking.
 Though it may take a little time, because these are people that really live and breathe your company, reaching them and getting them on board is everything.

 Find ways to repeat the same message and make it clear those who do the right thing will get ahead while those who hold things up jeopardize their longevity.
-Everyone should feel comfortable to do their work, no one should be terrified of being fired, but it is important to establish clear parameters and expectation.
+Everyone should feel comfortable to do their work, no one should be terrified of being fired, but it is important to establish clear parameters and expectation at own employee intranet.
 Employee buy-in can change everything about organizational culture and success.

 These are the people sinking your ship.
 They are deadweight and should be tossed aside.
 Now the point is not that everyone who disagrees should be removed however those that are sabotaging your best efforts to change are standing in the way of your best success.
-Remove these people from positions of power, projects and your work environment.
+Remove these people from positions of power, projects and your work environment with the help of employee intranet.

 Read more about the new opportunity for organizational culture in the digital workplace.